fIyingPhoenix/InfraCore/README.md

 - [Ubuntu Installation Guide]()
 - [Windows Installation Guide]()

+> [!CAUTION]
-> **Note**: Install only the first two Router VMs and assign just one NIC with the WAN connection to each VM.
+> the first two Router VMs and assign just one NIC with the WAN connection to each VM.
 The other VMs will be installed after we configure the routers, as we need an internet connection to install and update the operating systems.

 <div align="center">
   <h2 id="Router">Router Setup</h2>